Heart stent failure could be solved by molecule discovery

 Dr Yarwood used the facilities at the European Screening Centre, Newhouse, to test thousands of chemicals to find out whether any of them could target EPAC1.

-Dr Stuart McElroy, head of biology at the ESC and BioAscent said: “This collaboration combined Dr Yarwood’s knowledge of EPAC1’s biology with our experience of using drug discovery to develop new tools for drug research.
+Dr Stuart McElroy, head of biology at the European Screening Centre and BioAscent said: “This collaboration combined Dr Yarwood’s knowledge of EPAC1’s biology with our experience of using drug discovery to develop new tools for drug research.

 “We used BioAscent’s Compound Cloud chemical library and its unique robotic capabilities to perform a smart screen of a subset of only 5000 chemicals.
 We then analysed the chemical structures of promising candidates to cherry pick similar molecules from the full library to identify I942.
 This is a great example of the power of BioAscent’s technology.”

 James Cant, BHF Scotland Director, said: “Since the BHF was established, the number of people dying from coronary heart disease in Scotland has more than halved.
 However CHD is still Scotland’s single biggest killer.
 It claims the lives of over 6,700 people every year and there are an estimated 240,000 people in Scotland living with CHD.

 “Our pioneering research into stents and new treatments for CHD has achieved a great deal but we want to do more.
 That’s why we are funding important projects like this by Dr Stephen Yarwood and his team at Heriot-Watt University to help improve techniques and develop new procedures for the future.”